google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-02.markdown

   Weather API (`app.getForecast`).
 * A method to iterate the current cards and call `app.getForecast` to get the latest forecast data (`app.updateForecasts`).
-* Some fake data (`fakeForecast`) you can use quickly test how things render.
+* Some fake data (`fakeForecast`) you can use to quickly test how things render.

 Add the JavaScript code

-1. Copy `step3-app.js` from the `resources` directory to the `scripts` folder and rename it to `app.js`
+1. Copy `step3-app.js` from the `resources` directory to your `scripts` folder and rename it `app.js`
 1. In the `index.html` file, add a link to the newly create `app.js`.<br/>
    `<script src="/scripts/app.js"></script>`

 ## Test it out

 Now that you've added the core HTML, styles and JavaScript it's time to test the app.
-While it may not do much yet, make sure that there are no errors in the console.
+While it may not do much yet, make sure it doesn't write errors to the console.

 To see how the fake weather data is rendered, add the line below to your `app.js`
 file:
 `app.updateForecastCard(fakeForecast);`

-<a href="https://weather-pwa-sample.firebaseapp.com/step-02/" class="mdl-button mdl-js-button mdl-button--raised mdl-button--colored">Try it</a>
+<a href="https://weather-pwa-sample.firebaseapp.com/step-03/" class="mdl-button mdl-js-button mdl-button--raised mdl-button--colored">Try it</a>